douglasdcm/guara/TUTORIAL.md

 ```
 - `class Application`: is the runner of the automation.
 It receives the `driver` and passes it hand by hand to transactions.
 - `def at`: receives the transaction created on `home.py` and its parameters.
 Notice the usage of the module name `home` to make the readability of the statement as plain English.
 The parameters are passed explictly for the same purpose.
 So the `google.at(home.Search, text="guara")` is read `Google at home [page] search [for] text "guara"`.
 The terms `page` and `for` could be added to the implementation to make it more explict, like `google.at(homePage.Search, for_text="guara")`.
 This is a decision the tester may make while developing the transactions.
 - `def asserts`: receives a strategy to compare the result against an expected value.
-Again, the focous on readability is kept.
+Again, the focus on readability is kept.
 So, `asserts(it.IsEqualTo, "All")` can be read `asserts it is equal to 'All'`
 - `it.IsEqualTo`: is one of the strategies to compare the actual and the expected result.
 Other example is the `it.Contains` which checks if the value is present in the page.
 Notice that the assertion is very simple: it validates just one value.
 The intention here is keep the framework simple, but robust.
 The tester is able to extend the strategies inheriting from `IAssertion`.

 # Extending assertions